Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Future work

-\subsection{Future Work}
+We report detailed statistics of the preference dataset $\mathcal{D}$ and the generated rubrics to provide additional insight into data quality and composition.

+\textbf{Rubric Count Distribution.}\quad Each rubric is generated as a structured list of evaluation criteria.
+Across the train/valid/test splits ($5{,}651$ queries total), the rubric generator produces a mean of $13.3$ items per query (median $13$), with $94.3\%$ of rubrics containing $10$--$16$ items and the full range spanning $8$--$23$.
+This convergence occurs naturally during RL training without explicit count constraints, indicating that the generator discovers a stable level of evaluation granularity.

+\textbf{Rubric Weight Structure.}\quad \Cref{tab:weight_dist} shows the distribution of rubric item weights across all $75{,}251$ items.
+Positive-weight items ($78.1\%$) reward desirable report qualities at three tiers: critical (weight $5$), important ($3$--$4$), and optional ($1$--$2$).
+Negative-weight items ($21.9\%$) penalize specific errors or omissions (weight $-1$ to $-2$).
+The generator thus learns to produce rubrics with both reward and penalty criteria, mirroring the structure of expert-designed rubrics~\cite{gunjal2025rubrics} without explicit supervision of this property.

+\section{Future work}

 Several directions offer promising opportunities for future research.
 First, the preference formulation could be extended beyond pairwise comparisons to leverage richer preference signals, such as rankings or graded scores, enabling more fine-grained learning of human preferences.
-Second, future work could focus on improving the assessment of novelty, creativity, and reasoning depth, for example, by combining more sophisticated LLM evaluations with targeted human feedback to reduce subjectivity and increase reliability.
-Finally, developing more principled approaches to reduce dependence on LLM-based evaluation, potentially through self-consistency checks or hybrid human-LLM validation, could enhance the stability and interpretability of the training process.
+Second, future work could focus on improving the assessment of novelty, creativity, factuality, and reasoning depth, for example, by combining more sophisticated LLM evaluations with targeted human feedback to reduce subjectivity and increase reliability.
+Third, developing more principled approaches to reduce dependence on LLM-based evaluation, potentially through self-consistency checks or hybrid human-LLM validation, could enhance the stability and interpretability of the training process.
+Finally, broader evaluations across scholarly search, domain-specific corpora, and alternative report formats would better characterize the transferability of preference-trained rubric generators.